redmix-run/redmix/README.md

 ### Docs

 - [ ] Mirror the RedwoodJS docs to make sure they don't get deleted
-- [ ] Document where Cedar diverges from RedwoodJS.
+- [ ] Document where CedarJS diverges from RedwoodJS.
 (Future major version.)

 ### New Features